 Ideologies and Philanthropy in the Days of COVID-19

-Today, Guatemala, like the majority of the world, has been affected by the COVID-19 pandemic.
-Throughout this crisis, many Guatemalans have decided to come together in attempts to support those in need.
-This is primarily being accomplished through monetary and in-kind donations made by individuals, groups, and associations.
+the COVID-19 pandemic, like the majority of the world, affected Guatemala.
+Throughout this crisis, many Guatemalans decided to come together in attempts to support those in need.
+This was primarily accomplished through monetary and in-kind donations made by individuals, groups, and associations.

 During this time of crisis, the Guatemalan government coordinated social assistance to aid those in need.
 However, this aid has only reached 200,000 people, a figure that is not remotely close to the totality of Guatemalans living in poverty and extreme poverty.
 For this reason, inhabitants who have not benefited by the public sector’s aid set to the streets to ask for help from their fellow citizens.
 Those with red flags are asking for donations of medicines, and those with white flags are urgently requesting food.
 By meeting these requests, we have seen a surge of human compassion and philanthropy to assist the most vulnerable.
 Those who could gave money, groceries, medicines, and more.

 This was the case until President Alejandro Giammattei’s press conference in which he asked his nation to stop the social assistance.
 He labeled people holding flags as members of “destabilizing” NGOs and groups linked to communism.
-He believed these people were being paid by NGOs to ask for help as a protest or to attack his government in order to stain his record of management.
-This situation has made news worldwide as the Guatemalan government has received billions of dollars to address COVID-19; however, these social assistance funds have not been used transparently for social aid.
-This has raised suspicions that the funding is only being spent to favor certain industries and conservative companies linked to Giammattei himself, which has generated questions of possible corruption and mismanagement of public funds by the current government.
+He believed these people were paid by NGOs to ask for help as a protest or to attack his government in order to stain his record of management.
+This situation made news worldwide as the Guatemalan government received billions of dollars to address COVID-19.
+However, these social assistance funds weren’t used transparently for social aid.
+This raised suspicions that the funding was spent to favor certain companies linked to Giammattei himself.
+Questions arose of possible corruption and mismanagement of public funds by the government.

-April 25, 2020 witnessed another clash of ideology that limited the philanthropic impact being made in Guatemala.
+April 25, 2020 witnessed another clash of ideology that limited the philanthropic impact in Guatemala.
 A popular bar/restaurant, Rayuela, known for its left-wing ideology, launched a project entitled “The Community Pot.”
-They began accepting monetary and in-kind donations in Guatemala City in order to cook and provide free hot meals to people in vulnerable situations and poverty.
+They began accepting monetary and in-kind donations in order to provide free meals to people in vulnerable situations.
 They received a lot of assistance from citizens and were able to serve over 1,000 plates each day.
 National Police, the Ministry of Health, and the Municipality of Guatemala City were helping to maintain order and ensure health protocols were in place.

-That is, until the Arzu family, who is directly linked to the most conservative political and economic groups in Guatemala, contacted one of Rayuela’s representatives in order to donate 200 pounds of chicken, among many other foods, to support the project.
+That is, until the Arzu family, linked to the most conservative groups in Guatemala, contacted Rayuela in order to donate food to the project.
 Unable to see the common goal, one of the restaurant’s partners rejected the aid due to ideological differences.
-Immediately following this altercation, the National Police, Ministry of Health, and the Municipality of Guatemala City tried to close the project down completely, claiming that it was a health risk.
+Following this altercation, the National Police, Ministry of Health, and Municipality of Guatemala City tried to close the project.
+They labelled it a health risk.
 Many people have viewed this attempted shutdown, which postponed the impact of the project, as political revenge.
 The ones affected and left without food, once again, are among the most vulnerable.

 Ideological struggles and political fanaticism continue to destroy philanthropic efforts and spaces for Guatemalans in need.
-Both communist and conservative power groups continue to search for political spaces and social prestige, forgetting that the main purpose of philanthropy is to help the least privileged and most vulnerable people in the country.
+Both communist and conservative groups continue to search for political spaces and social prestige.
+They do this forgetting that the main purpose of philanthropy is to help the least privileged in the country.

-The history of inequality and the realities of corruption within Guatemala have made it very difficult for the general Guatemalan population to participate in philanthropic efforts, to make donations of economic funds, and to volunteer with humanitarian organizations.
-There are still strong ideological biases that hinder this process, as the ghost of communist ideologies and the repercussions of such still very strongly exist within Guatemalan society.
+The history of Guatemala is one of inequality.
+Furthermore, the realities of corruption have made it very difficult for the general population to participate in philanthropic efforts.
+There are still strong ideological biases that hinder this process, as the ghost of communist ideologies still exist within society.
 This lack of philanthropy is only furthered by the continued inequality and divisions seen today.
 The idea to use privilege to help those less fortunate is clouded by vast generalizations, stereotypes, and discrimination.

-For these reasons, infrastructure organizations such as Pionero Philanthropy aim to promote grassroots NGOs and local philanthropy in Guatemala by providing resources, establishing platforms among different stakeholders, and supporting data collection and sharing in the philanthropic sector.
+For these reasons, Pionero Philanthropy promotes local philanthropy in Guatemala by establishing platforms and data collection in the philanthropic sector.

 [i] “Pure blood” Spaniards born in Guatemala (called Creoles), predominantly held the power within the nation.
-They took control of the Mayan lands and peoples that inhabited them, placing the indigenous communities in positions of poverty and forced labor.
+They took control of Mayan lands and peoples that inhabited them.
+They placed the indigenous communities in positions of poverty and forced labor.

-[ii] During this period, the United Fruit Company (UFCO), a company based in the United States, came to Guatemala and obtained large land concessions for the exploitation, production, and export of bananas.
-However, vast territorial control was seemingly not enough for UFCO and, by means of presidential and congressional bribes, the company managed to be exempt from paying national taxes and had a “monopoly law” put in place to ensure that they would not have any competitors.
-In addition, they also manipulated the approval of laws “against loitering” that gave power to the army and police to, without much cause, detain indigenous people and farmers and assign them to be “laborers” in the banana plantations.
+[ii] During this period, the United Fruit Company (UFCO), a US company, came to Guatemala.
+UFCO obtained large land concessions for the exploitation, production, and export of bananas.
+However, vast territorial control was not enough for UFCO.
+Through presidential and congressional bribes, the company managed to be exempt from paying national taxes.
+It also had a “monopoly law” put in place to ensure that they would not have any competitors.
+In addition, they also manipulated the approval of laws “against loitering”.
+This law gave power to the army and police to detain indigenous people and assign them as “laborers” in the plantations.

 [iii] The political power of the UFCO in Guatemala was directly affected by these changes.
 This was not to the liking of those bringing in millions of dollars in Guatemalan banana sales, especially since their plantation lands were redistributed back to the indigenous farmers from which they first came for their habitation and subsistence farming.
 For this reason, in 1954, UFCO, utilizing its strong connection with the CIA and the conservative sector of Guatemala, branded President Jacobo Arbenz a communist for expropriating land “in reserve or disuse” owned by the UFCO.
 This was the beginning of the CIA’s intervention in Guatemala, which would hasten the plans to end Guatemala’s “communist” government.